laurajadz26/laurajadz26/README.md

 # Hi, I’m Laura 👋

-I’m a Computer Science student at [Your University] with a strong interest in software engineering and building real-world applications.
+I’m a Computer Science student with a strong interest in software engineering and building real-world applications.

 ## About Me